src-d/hercules/README.md

 git rev-list HEAD | tac | hercules -commits - https://github.com/git/git | tee cache.txt | python3 labours.py --font-size 16 --backend Agg --output git.png
 ```

+Option `-files` additionally prints the corresponding burndown table for every
+file in the repository.

 ### Caveats

 1. Currently, go-git's "file system" backend is much slower than the in-memory one, so you should clone repos instead of reading them from disk whenever possible.